-COFFEE & CAKE For an afternoon pick-me-up, Carl suggests heading to Café Vienne on Place Arago for a strong coffee and something sweet; while the locals like the tables on the square, the elegant interior is full of character.
+For an afternoon pick-me-up, our host Carl suggested heading to Café Vienne on Place Arago for a strong coffee and something sweet; while the locals like the tables on the square, the elegant interior is full of character.

-POST-DINNER DRINKS Look no further than Les Indigenes, Chris Albero’s buzzy wine bar-cum-shop a couple of doors down from La Table, which specialises in organic wines from the region.
+There can be few better ways to end a weekend in Perpignan than at Les Indigenes, Chris Albero’s buzzy wine bar-cum-shop a couple of doors down from La Table, which specialises in organic wines from the region.
 Chris worked for many years at Lavinia, one of Barcelona’s best wine stores, as their French wine specialist, and really knows his stuff.
 You can tell Chris what style of wine you like and he’ll enthusiastically open a bottle, tell you all about it, and pour you a glass.
 It’s open until 2am on weekends.
 They also serve tasting plates if you’re still peckish.
 But you couldn’t be by now, surely?

 Have you spent a weekend in Perpignan before?
 We’d love to get your tips.